graker/oc-mapmarkers-plugin/README.md

 # Map Markers

-This plugin allows user to set up and display multiple markers on Google Map.
+This OctoberCMS plugin allows user to set up and display multiple markers on Google Map.
 Aside coordinates, each marker can have a title, attached image and optional links to other content.
 Right now, blog posts from RainLab.Blog and Graker.PhotoAlbums are supported.